mrdipeshashah/Big-Query-Google-Analytics-Master-Audit/README.md

 # THE WATCH-OUTS
 The key Watch-Outs:

+1. The most critical step is having Google Analytics connected to Big Query, the 101-GA-Audit is using the default schema in Big Query + purchase event which will need to be setup in Google Tag Manager to provide the insights
-1. It's important to have the right architecture setup.
-The above shared GitHub GTM link helps with the architecture which needs to be supported by a data layer architecture
+2. It's important to have the right architecture setup.
+The above shared GitHub GTM link helps with the architecture if a deepeer aduit of events etc is needed
-2. The Big Query code - purchase-event-tracking is used on the 7 day and yesterday scorecards + transaction ID health table
+3. The Big Query code - purchase-event-tracking is used on the 7 day and yesterday scorecards + transaction ID health table
-3. The Big Query code - all-events-tracking is used on the event health trend chart + purchase event health v baseline + event volume by journey stage + event audit log
+4. The Big Query code - all-events-tracking is used on the event health trend chart + purchase event health v baseline + event volume by journey stage + event audit log
-4. The Trans ID Fill in the scorecard is SUM(is_id_populated)/SUM(is_purchase) and it needs to be using - purchase-event-tracking
+5. The Trans ID Fill in the scorecard is SUM(is_id_populated)/SUM(is_purchase) and it needs to be using - purchase-event-tracking
-5. The Trans ID Status which is the dropdown for the Trans ID Health table using the below following which is created as a calculated file in purchase-event-tracking.
+6. The Trans ID Status which is the dropdown for the Trans ID Health table using the below following which is created as a calculated file in purchase-event-tracking.
 Add Field > Add Calcularted Field

   CASE
   WHEN is_id_populated = 1 THEN "✅ ID Populated"